kenslin7/CML-Homelab/README.md

 **Issue with DHCP:**

 When starting the lab, clients were unable to obtain IP addresses from R1's DHCP pools, producing an "Unknown Output Interface" error in the DHCP snooping statistics and debug output.
 Investigating further, I found that client MAC addresses were expiring out of the switches' MAC address tables, which meant DHCP offers couldn't be relayed back since the switch no longer knew the client's associated port.
 Even though leased IPs showed up in R1's DHCP binding table, they stayed in the "Selecting" state and were never fully assigned.
-To work around this for the lab — since clients weren't sending regular traffic — I statically added the client MAC addresses to the MAC address table so they wouldn't expire.
+To work around this for the lab, since clients weren't sending regular traffic, I statically added the client MAC addresses to the MAC address table so they wouldn't expire.

 ## Dynamic ARP Inspection Configuration